nx-lr/32chars-js/README.md

 ## Features

 - Generated code can be run even on a browser!
-- Admire that build time (2s build/2s execution time on entire _Lord of the Rings_ trilogy)
+- Admire that build time (3s build/1s execution time on Prettier minified source code)
 - Only 32 characters, nothing more, nothing less!

 ## Disclaimer